The Kobalt 24V Max Trimmer is Cheap but not Great

 Corded hedge trimmers need to be plugged into an outlet, which can be inconvenient and restrict your range of motion.
 Cordless models run on batteries, which will need to be recharged after a certain amount of use.
 Choose a model with a long battery life so that you can work uninterrupted.
 If you already own a line of battery-powered products, check out the hedge trimmer from that line as a starting point.

 With these factors in mind, you’ll be sure to find the perfect cordless hedge trimmer for your garden.
-If you are old fashioned, check out our list of the best corded hedge trimmers.
+If you are old fashioned, check out our list of corded hedge trimmers.

 Why we review lawn tools